-- When you understand the procedure, costs and other factors involved in your program of treatment.
+- When you understand the procedure, costs and other factors involved in your treatment program.

-As is the case with most medical treatments, we cannot guarantee how you will respond to treatment or if you will see a significant improvement in your condition.
-If following treatments there is no improvement then unfortunately you may be one of the minority who do not respond favorably to rESWT and your Therapist will suggest other treatment options you may have,
+As is the case with most medical treatments, we cannot guarantee how you will respond to treatment or if you will see a significant improvement.
+Therefore, it is important to talk to your therapist as they can suggest other treatment options for you.

 rESWT Should Not Be Used If You Have